MARS DAY 2022

 Hidden Heroes & Space Activities

-There was also hidden heroes of the UK space industry revealing their missions and adventures, plus space activity sessions especially for schools.
-Mars Day 2021 also launched inaugural STEM Patron Sessions with four exclusive ‘fireside chats’:
+Mars Day 2022 will star hidden heroes of the UK space industry revealing their missions and adventures, plus space activity sessions especially for schools.

 UK Space Agency and NASA Perseverance – discover the mission and space careers